 AAFP News asked Madalyn Schaefgen, M.D., of Allentown, Pa., a 2019-2020 AAFP Vaccine Science Fellow, and John Epling Jr., M.D.
-M.S.Ed., professor and medical director of research in the Department of Family and Community Medicine at Virginia Tech Carilion School of Medicine in Roanoke, member of the U.S. Preventive Services Task Force, and a 2011-2012 AAFP Vaccine Science Fellow, to comment on the survey's findings.
+M.S.Ed., professor and medical director of research in the Department of Family and Community Medicine at Virginia Tech Carilion School of Medicine in Roanoke, member of the CDC's Advisory Committee on Immunization Practices, and a 2011-2012 AAFP Vaccine Science Fellow, to comment on the survey's findings.
 They share their reactions and provide useful information on educating patients about vaccinations in the following Q&A.

 AAFP News: What was your first impression after reading the survey results?

 John Epling: The important thing to keep in mind is that most Americans (84%) agree that vaccination is very important.
 However, some of our neighbors and friends are not as sure about vaccines as they used to be, so I think we can all do more to discuss this important issue and try to find and spread the correct information about vaccines.

 Madalyn Schaefgen: I was surprised that 46% of Americans are still unsure as to whether vaccines can cause autism despite multiple studies with thousands of participants proving that this is not the case.